-From 1 April 2018

-For the March to the Latest
+For the year ended 31 March

-2016 2017 2018 Practicable Date
+2016 2017 2018

-Number of tenders submitted 5.4 61 52 25
+Number of tenders submitted 54 61 53

-54 61 53 35

-Number of successful tenders 12 15 21 20.00
+Number of successful tenders 12 15 19

-Success rate (2) 22.2% 24.6% 39.6% 20.0%
+Success rate 22.2% 24.6% 35.8%

-- (1) In calculating the tender success rate, we did not count the projects awarded by quotations which we were not required to prepare the tender submission and go through the tender process.
-Such quotations were generally prepared by our chief project manager and approved by Mr. PS Lee, our executive Director. - (2) Tender success rate is calculated by dividing the number of contracts awarded in respect of the tenders submitted during a financial year by the number of tenders submitted during such financial year.
+Note: In calculating the tender success rate, we did not count the projects awarded by quotations which we were not required to prepare the tender submission and go through the tender process.
+Such quotations were generally prepared by our chief project manager and approved by Mr. PS Lee, our executive Director.